blackout1208/challenge/README.md

  - Gain speed to market;
  - Low infrastructure configuration time without compromising security;

 I would propose deploying the system on Cloud Run from GCP in that situation.
 We would enable the deployment of applications in seconds using a docker configuration file.
 The service would manage the infrastructure resources depending on the incoming requests.
-It would add up more "servers" in the case of increasing usage and save costs on those "servers" if it was getting no accesses (saving some costs).
-In terms of security, the system would be exposed to the entry PORT we define in the code, and in terms of networking configuration, we could have a granular control if that would be required.
+It would add up more "servers" in the case of increasing usage and save costs on those "servers" if it was getting no access (saving some costs).
+In terms of security, the system would be exposed to the entry PORT we define in the code, and in terms of networking configuration, we could have a granular control if required.

 Looking for the perspective of being lean, as Cloud Run permits flexible automated infrastructure with minimal human interaction, engineers can shift the focus from maintaining the infrastructure to the maintenance and improvement of the product.
 This could be useful for many situations and areas mentioned at the beginning of the text.